groveld/groveld.github.io/_pages/privacy.md

 description : This Privacy Policy governs the manner in which we collect, use, maintain and disclose information collected from users.
 ---

+This privacy policy was last updated on oktober 10, 2020.
+It may change at any time, and if it does, the update will be provided on this web page.

 This Privacy Policy governs the manner in which Groveld Technologies collects, uses, maintains and discloses information collected from users (each, a "User") of the [https://www.groveld.com](https://www.groveld.com) website ("Site").
 This privacy policy applies to the Site and all products and services offered by Groveld Technologies.

 ## Personal identification information